Survivor's Joe Anglim and Sierra Dawn Thomas Are Engaged

 Out I do.

-Survivor competitors Joe Anglim and Sierra Dawn Thomas announced their engagement on Tuesday after about one year of dating.
-However, these two CBS all-stars go way back to 2014 when they first locked eyes on the sandy beaches of Nicaragua during Survivor: Worlds Apart.
+Survivor competitors Joe Anglim and Sierra Dawn Thomas announced their engagement on Tuesday.
+These two CBS all-stars go way back to 2014 when they first locked eyes on the sandy beaches of Nicaragua during Survivor: Worlds Apart, although they didn't start dating immediately after the show.

 Both Anglim and Thomas posted about the joyous news on social media.
 Thomas' photo showed the beautiful teardrop diamond on her perfectly painted yellow fingernails.

 "Forever and ever, amen," she captioned it.